How to use WebView in React Native: A Complete Step-by-Step Guide

 Install the React Native WebView package

-If you are using npm package manager:
+If you are using npm:

 npm install react-native-webview

-If you are using yarn package manager:
+If you are using yarn:

 yarn add react-native-webview

-Or, if you’re using Expo, run the following command;
+For Expo-managed projects, run the following command;

 expo install react-native-webview